-Creation of the gallery and research on the portraits has been a painstaking but rewarding undertaking.
+Creation of the gallery and research on the Elizabeth Black portraits has been a painstaking but rewarding undertaking.

-Christina Carlton, US Navy, ITC, Francesca Cumero and Karan Ciotti are with Angelo's Angels, a California-based dog tag research and return organization.
-They learned of the Elizabeth Black portrait project and generously volunteered their research skills to successfully find families.
+Christina Carlton, US Navy, ITC, Francesca Cumero, Christine Coleman Cook and Karan Ciotti are with Angelo's Angels, a California-based dog tag research and return organization.
+They learned of the Elizabeth Black portrait project and generously volunteered their research skills.

-Above all, John and Kay Black have meticulously catalogued, researched and preserved Elizabeth's portraits and memorabilia.
-Their hard work and commitment has helped preserve - in my opinion - a national treasure.
+Above all, John and Kay Black have meticulously catalogued, researched and preserved his mother's portraits and memorabilia.
+Their commitment has helped preserve - in my opinion - a national treasure.

 "Portraits for the Home Front: The Story of Elizabeth Black" (2013 documentary)

 "Finding Elizabeth's Soldiers" (2015 documentary)